skyra-project/.github/.github/CONTRIBUTING.md

 - Everything should follow our ESLint rules as closely as possible, and should pass lint tests even if you must disable a rule for a single line.
 - Everything should follow [Discord Bot Best Practices]
-- Scripts that are to be ran outside of the scope of the bot should be added to [scripts] directory and should be in the `.mjs` file format.
+- Scripts that are to be ran outside of the scope of the bot should be added to a `scripts` directory at the root and should be in the
+  `.mjs` file format.

 <!-- Link Dump -->